robinhood/faust/docs/playbooks/pageviews.rst

         default_partitions=4,
     )

-The ``default_partitions`` parameter defines the maximum number of workers we could distribute the workload of the application (also sometimes referred as the sharding factor of the application).
-In this example we have set this to 4, in a production app with high throughput we would ideally set a higher value for ``default_partition``.
+The ``default_partitions`` parameter defines the maximum number of workers we can distribute the workload to (also sometimes referred as the "sharding factor").
+In this example, we set this to 4, but in a production app, we ideally use a higher number.

 Page View
 ----------

-Let us now define the model for a page view event.
-Each page view event from the stream of page view events would be deserialized into this :ref:`model <guide-models>`.
+Let's now define a :ref:`model <guide-models>` that each page view event from the stream deserializes into, for easy access to fields and static typing support.

+Create a model for our page view event:

 .. sourcecode:: python